ccolonruiz/anaphylaxis-HUFA/README.md

-# Predicting of anaphylaxis in big data EMR by exploring machine learningapproaches.
+# Predicting of anaphylaxis in big data EMR by exploring machine learning approaches.

 ## Abstract